 MIRLYN is the University's computerized library system.
 It includes an online catalog of the University's libraries, periodical indexes, access to other Big Ten and regional university catalogs, and other information about the libraries and their holdings.
 MIRLYN is an important resource, which you will need to access to conduct research.

 To find out what databases we have and to find citations to scholarly articles, use Search Tools.
 The library also has a Research Subject Guide, Paul Grochowski, specifically for mechanical engineering.
-As well, you can contact Paul at firstname.lastname@example.org, (734) 647-5738 or visit him in the Duderstadt Center in room 2321A.
+You may contact Paul at firstname.lastname@example.org, (734) 647-5738, or visit him in the Duderstadt Center in room 2321A.

 The library also holds a number of workshops throughout each semester.